 Want to learn more about the rollout?

-When you order broadband from a retail broadband service provider you will be advised on whether the connection will be installed via an overhead/aerial connection (wired from a pole) or underground (via ducting).
+When you order broadband from your preferred retail broadband service provider, they will let you know whether the connection will be installed via an overhead/aerial connection (wired from a pole) or underground (via ducting).

-If an overhead connection is not possible, or you already have some suitable underground ducting in place at your property, then the engineer may install the cable underground (including unblocking ducting if necessary).
+If an overhead connection isn’t possible for your home or business, or you already have some suitable underground ducting in place at your property, then the engineer may install the cable underground (including unblocking ducting if necessary).
 Once this is agreed, the engineer will discuss with you where you would like the cable to enter your premises.
 We will place a small NBI™ network unit on the wall inside your premises.
-This then connects to the modem supplied by your preferred retail broadband provider.
+This then connects to the modem supplied by your preferred broadband service provider.

 - Enables remote working meaning reduced commuting times and higher productivity